philclifford/quickemu-docs/quickemu.1-10-macOSguests.md

             and click **Erase**.
     *   Enter a `Name:` for the disk
-      * If you are installing macOS Mojave or later (Catalina, Big Sur, and Monterey), choose any of the APFS options as the filesystem.
+      * If you are installing macOS Mojave or later (Catalina, Big Sur, Monterey and Ventura), choose any of the APFS options as the filesystem.
         MacOS Extended may not work.
   * Click **Erase**.
   * Click **Done**.